agiza/stream-video-player/readme.txt

 == Changelog ==

+= 1.3.2 =
+* UPDATE! link to JW Player (player.swf) updated from 5.3.1397 version to 5.7.1896 custom build. but recomended to download the standalone version 1.3.3 from my site.

 = 1.3.1 =
 * BAD!
 Removed SWF included files to comply with the GLP rules of WordPress directory.
 [You can still use the full version 1.3.0 downloading it from my site](http://rodrigopolo.com/about/wp-stream-video)